Brassica nigra (L.) W.D.J. Koch

 Family - Brassicaceae

-Stems - To +75cm tall, erect, herbaceous, single or few from base, glabrous and glaucous above, often pubescent to hirsute near base, branching above, from taproot.
+Stems - Erect, to 2 m, single or few from base, glabrous and glaucous above, sparsely to densely pubescent near base, branching above, from taproot.
 Branches erect, staying mostly parallel to main axis.

 Flowering - April - November.

 Habitat - Fields, waste ground, roadsides, also cultivated.

 Origin - Native to Eurasia.

 Lookalikes - Other mustards, especially within the Brassica genus.